ilwad123/Medical-Referral-System-Dashboard/README.md

 - Multi-paged, scrollable, and searchable tables to view overall patient data
 - Analytics displaying patient information as charts
 - File upload functionality to add and update patient data required by the machine learning algorithm for patient referrals
-- Machine learning algorithm to refer patients automatically
+- Machine learning algorithm to categorised refferal automatically
 - Help page

 ---